xtocdra/macbookpro13-2/README.md

 Install the kernel driver from https://github.com/parport0/mbp-t1-touchbar-driver/<br>
 There will be 3 drivers needed <i>apple-ibridge</i> (virtual usb to manage facetimehd and touch bar), <i>apple_ib_tb</i> for touch bar and <i>apple_ib_als</i> for the ambient light sensor.

-Follow the instruction there and make it a systemd service for <i>apple-ibridge.service</i>
+Follow the instruction and make a systemd service for <i>apple-ibridge.service</i>
 Here is an example:

 ```